Peter Chanel

-Peter Chanel (12 July 1803 – 28 April 1841), born Pierre Louis Marie Chanel, was a Catholic priest, missionary, and martyr.
-Chanel was a member of the Society of Mary or "Marists" and was sent as a missionary to Oceania.
+Peter Louis Marie Chanel, SM (12 July 1803 – 28 April 1841), was a Catholic priest, missionary, and martyr.
+Chanel was a member of the Society of Mary and was sent as a missionary to Oceania.
 He arrived on the island of Futuna in November 1837.
 Chanel was clubbed to death in April 1841 at the instigation of a chief upset because his son converted.

 Life

 Early years

 Chanel was born in the hamlet of La Potière near Montrevel-en-Bresse, Ain département, France.
 Son of Claude-François Chanel and Marie-Anne Sibellas he was the fifth of eight children.
 From about the age of 7 to 12 he worked as a shepherd.
 The local parish priest persuaded his parents to allow Peter to attend a small school the priest had started.
 After some local schooling, his piety and intelligence attracted the attention of a visiting priest from Cras, the abbé Trompier, who took over the boy's education at Cras in the autumn of 1814.
 He made his first communion on 23 March 1817.

 It was from that time that Chanel's attraction for the missions abroad began.
 His interest began when he read letters from missionaries to America sent back by Bishop Louis William Valentine Dubourg.
 He later said, "It was that year that I formed the idea of going to the foreign missions."
 In 1819 he entered the minor seminary at Meximieux where he won several awards and class prizes in Latin, Christian doctrine, and oratory.
 He attended the Belley diocesan college in 1823, and the major seminary at Brou in 1824.

 Chanel was ordained on 15 July 1827 and spent a brief time as an assistant priest at Ambérieu-en-Bugey.
 At Ambérieu he also read letters from a former curate from that parish who was at that time a missionary in India.
 There he met Claude Bret, who was to become his friend and also one of the first Marist Missionaries.
 The following year, Chanel applied to the Bishop of Belley for permission to go to the missions.
 His application was not accepted and instead, he was appointed for the next three years as parish priest of Crozet.
 Chanel found his new parish in a deplorable state.
-On Sundays and feast days, the church was almost empty.
-The children, idle and left to themselves.
+On Sundays and feast days, the church was almost empty; the children idle, and left to themselves.
 The priest went on a pilgrimage to Annecy, to the tomb of Francis de Sales who had once visited his parish.